 Students have their own centre with a dedicated study room, common room and computer facilities.
 Sixth Form students are encouraged to play an active part in the wider life of the school taking advantage of a broad range of enrichment activities including enrichment days, sport, music and drama.
 Students are also expected to contribute to the wider community through a Community Service programme and assuming roles of responsibility within the school.
 OFSTED found that “Sixth form students are positive role models within the school and make a good contribution to the school’s ethos, supporting teachers in modelling excellent behaviour and conduct."

-We offer a comprehensive selection of A level subjects, from traditional courses through to newer subjects such as film studies, photography and computing.
-Each subject is taught by experienced staff with an excellent record in A level success.
+We offer a comprehensive selection of A-Level subjects, from traditional courses through to newer subjects such as film studies and photography.
+Each subject is taught by experienced staff with an excellent record in A-Level success.

 Tracy Oakden, Head of Sixth Form

 Lucy Fortnum-Paynter and Hannah Creaby, Deputy Heads of Sixth Form

 Our key measure of success at Matthew Arnold School is that all students develop effective social and learning skills throughout their time in the school enabling them all to progress on to positive and sustained destinations when they leave the school.